 Envelope stuffing job sites have been around for many years.
 Most of them say you can make $1,000’s per month just by filling envelopes and mailing them.

-No, envelope stuffing is not a legitimate work from home job, it’s a scam.
+Is this a legit home-based job?
+No. Envelope stuffing is not a legitimate work-from-home job, it’s a scam.
 Regardless of how convincing some of these “job opportunities” might sound, stuffing envelopes is not a real way to make money.

 And as an envelope stuffer, your job is just filling envelopes.

 Now, on one hand, there are real jobs out there that do involve this task.
 Such as an office assistant or mailroom clerk for example.
 Who’s job likely involves filling envelopes, addressing them, and perhaps mailing them out.